worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 ## Adding and removing subscriptions

 Now that we can log in, let's add the routes that handle subscribing to and unsubscribing from news feeds.
-These routes will only be available to logged in users, so we'll use our `authenticated` decorator on them.
+These routes will only be available to logged-in users, so we'll use our `authenticated` decorator on them.
 Add the following code below the `confirm_login` function definition in `main.py`:

 ```python
 # Subscriptions